Moving home - Downsizing - Preparing to sell

 Spare rooms6-4 weeks before move

-Main bedroom and children's bedrooms4-2 weeks before move
+Main & children’s bedrooms4-2 weeks before move

 Dining room, living room and entertainment spaces3-2 weeks before move